john-science/john-science.github.io/_drafts/2017-01-31-eww-javascript-part-2.md

 ---
 layout: post
-title: "Everything Wrong With JavaScript - Part 2"
+title: "Everything Wrong with JavaScript: vol 2"
 tags: [JavaScript, Software]
-summary: Everything Wrong With JavaScript - Part 2 - Minor Atrocities
+summary: Minor Atrocities in JavaScript
 ---

 {% include JB/setup %}

-Part 1 of this series covered the major design problems with JavaScript.
-But not all of the problems are so grand in scale.
-Some of the worst problems in life are small things that prick us, day in and day out.
-And JavaScript has these in spades.
+[Part 1](/2017/01/09/eww-javascript-part-1) of this series covered the major design problems with JavaScript.
+But some of the worst problems in life are small things that prick us, day in and day out.
+JavaScript has these in spades.

 Again, I want to make it clear that I like the language.
 It has a friendly, homemade LISP feel, and I appreciate it for its minimalist size.
 Most major languages bloat up hugely as they age, but JavaScript has not.

 ### Minor Atrocities

-JavaScript was designed and built in a couple weeks and the standard library is filled with idiocracies and just plain mistakes.
+JavaScript does not come with extensive standard libraries the way that some modern languages do (e.g. Python).
+So you would expect the standard libraries that do come with JavaScript to be well-designed and dependable.
+You would be totally wrong, of course.
+JavaScript was infamously designed and built in only a couple weeks and the standard library is filled with oddities.

 #### The Name

 JavaScript is a terrible name.
 Basically everyone who encounters the language the first time is forced to ask the question:

 > Hey, wait, is JavaScript related to Java?

 The answer, of course, is no. But why create the confusion in the first place?
-It turns out this was a ploy made by the handsomest guys in marketing at Netscape in 1995.
-And we're stuck with it.
+It turns out this was a ploy made by the handsomest guys in the Netscape marketing department in 1995.
+The moral here is: never let marketing make any important decisions.

 #### new

-JavaScript is not a vanilla object oriented language, where there is a hard-line difference between classes and the objects that are instances of those classes.
+JavaScript is not your typical object oriented language, where there is a hard-line difference between classes and the objects that are instances of those classes.
 JavaScript provided a much more expressive inheritance system, which is a glorious idea.
 In particular, JavaScript provides a protypal inheritance, where objects inherit the properties of other objects.
 Arguments about performance not withstanding, this is expressive and powerful.

 Then some clever bloke decided to add the `new` keyword to the language.
 The `new` keyword uses the `prototype` object on a given function and constructs a new object from it.
 And, of course, it allows for some extra logic at instantiation so that an object can be configured.
 This is an interesting and useful idea.

-However.
-Every function has a `prototype` object.
-And there is no way to identify at compile time which functions are truely constructors.
-You must simply hope that the function you call `new` on is meant to be a constructor.
-Because there is no way to know at run time.
-The `prototype` object is what is important.
-While many people have designed ways to determine which functions are meant to be constructors ("The first letter is capital!"), it seems safer to just not use the `new` keyword.
+However, every function has a `prototype` object.
+And there is no way to tell at run time which functions are constructors.
+This ambiguity can lead to bugs.
+Many people have designed ways around this problem ("The first letter of a constructor label is capital!"), it seems safer to just not use `new`.

 #### Array.length